citp/privacy-policy-historical/d/di/dir/directcpv.com.md

 You may opt-out of receiving communications from our partners, and from us, by the following means:

 **Send an e-mail to support@directcpv.com.
-Contact us by telephone or by mail to advise us of your desire to opt out. **
+Contact us by telephone (866) 984-6278 or by mail: 1270-1188 Georgia Street West, Vancouver, BC V6E 4A2, Canada to advise us of your desire to opt out.**

 We reserve the right to send you certain communications relating to the Company service, such as service announcements and administrative messages, without offering you the opportunity to opt out of receiving them absent a cancellation of services with the Company.